mjbellantoni/formtastic-bootstrap/README.md

 ### Major Difference in Behavior

-* No "label" class on labels because Bootstrap uses this label for something else.
+* No "label" class on labels because Bootstrap uses this label for another purpose (highlighting arbitrary text.)
 * 'input' label is in a different place because it makes Bootstrap behave correctly.
-* Data and DateTime These are a series of dropdowns in Formtastic, but are just test fields in Bootstrap.
+* :date, :datetime and :time.
+These are a series of dropdowns in Formtastic, but are just test fields in Bootstrap.
+You lose some of the automagic that (apparently) gets done.
+[See if I can come up with a recommendation.]
+  * Also, date at al are tagged with the 'stringish' class.
+  * Don't have hidden fields for date.

 ### Other

 * Some of this was done in a pretty mechanical matter to get the tests to pass.
 If you don't think the right thing is happening, let me know.
 * Formtastic does more than Bootstrap lays out.
 There were situations where I didn't know what to do (nested controls for example.)
 * I've inferred what :boolean should do since there's no example of a single checkbox given.
+* I've inferred what :datetime should do since there's not example of a single :datetime
 * In some places the markup is tortuous (:boolean.)
 Hopefully as Bootstrap evolves these can get simplified.

 ## Contributing to formtastic-bootstrap